 Posted in:

-Deutschlandsberg Castle
+Uncovering the Secrets of Deutschlandsberg Castle

-Our first visit to Burg Deutschlandsberg was on a grey and cloudy day, which gave the castle a slightly scary appearance.
+Our first visit to Burg Deutschlandsberg was on a grey and cloudy day, which gave the Castle a slightly scary appearance.
 This is probably the meaning of a castle, anyway.
-However, we later visited the castle several times on lovely sunny summer days, when it showcased itself from a more welcoming side.
+However, we later visited the Castle several times on lovely sunny summer days, when it showcased itself from a more welcoming side.

 Hotel, restaurant, and museum

-Deutschlandsberg Castle in southwestern Styria is well worth a visit as it offers more than just the fortifications.
-The castle houses a restaurant in what was once the knight’s hall, located on the outer wall.
-The restaurant also has a terrace with great views of the valley below and the small town of Deutschlandsberg.
-Around the castle, several vineyards make for a lovely view.
-Furthermore, there is also a hotel in the part of the castle that was built in 1604.
+Furthermore, there is also a hotel in the part of the Castle that was built in 1604.
 The finest suite is located at the top of the round tower.
 A castle is a popular place for wedding parties.
-Additionally, you will find an archaeological and historical museum in the castle.
+Additionally, you will find an archaeological and historical museum in the Castle.

 < Click on the image to enlarge >